 You’ve just unloaded the last box, your internet is up and running, and the utilities are operating as expected.
 However, there’s one thing missing: your mail.
 Before you can truly settle into your new home, you want to ensure that all your packages, letters, and bills make it to the correct address.
 Changing your address prior to your move can help prevent major hassles related to service delays, past-due bills, and even identity theft.
 Not sure where to start?
 This guide will walk you through the service providers you need to notify about your new home.

 When it comes to changing your mailing address, you should start with the United States Postal Service.
 The USPS will keep your past residential address on file and have your mail automatically forwarded to the new address of your choice for 12 months.
-The process of changing your address with the USPS is simple and you can even set the forwarding for a specific state.
+The process of changing your address with USPS is simple and you can even set the forwarding for a specific state.

 To notify the post office that you are changing your address and want your mail forwarded to your new residence, you have two options: